ray-project/ray/doc/source/ray-core/concurrency_group_api.rst

 You can define concurrency groups for asyncio actors using the ``concurrency_groups`` decorator argument:

+You can define concurrency groups for asyncio actors in Python and for Concurrent actors in Java.

 This defines two concurrency groups, "io" with max concurrency = 2 and "compute" with max concurrency = 4.
 The methods ``f1`` and ``f2`` are placed in the "io" group, and the methods ``f3`` and ``f4`` are placed